James is a photographer based in London.

 Touch wood, that has yet to happen.

-My work has been recognized by the Taylor Wessing Photographic Portrait Prize, International Photography Awards and
+His work has been recognized by the Taylor Wessing Photographic Portrait Prize, International Photography Awards and

 The Landscape Photographer of the Year competition.